haochenprophet/iwant/README.md

 4.A file has a main class and the class name is cpp filename add C.  ie. class Ciwant.

+5.For 'Object' class use the 'O' ,like Ouuid,Oinput ..
+  namespace name 'n'  n_object , union 'u' or 'U'  like Udata .

 [Building]:
 request :Need C + + compiler